artmetla/DejaView/docs/concepts/config.md

 #### Stop triggers

 STOP_TRACING triggers allow to prematurely finalize a trace when the trigger is hit.
-In this mode the trace starts immediately when the `perfetto` client is invoked (like in nominal cases).
+In this mode the trace starts immediately when the `dejaview` client is invoked (like in nominal cases).
 The trigger acts as a premature finalization signal.

-This can be used to use perfetto in flight-recorder mode.
+This can be used to use dejaview in flight-recorder mode.
 By starting a trace with buffers configured in `RING_BUFFER` mode and `STOP_TRACING` triggers, the trace will be recorded in a loop and finalized when the culprit event is detected.
 This is key for events where the root cause is in the recent past